Tools vs workflows

 • search(query, jurisdictions, sectors) — full-text search across whichever corpus matches the routing axes.

-• get_provision(uri) — pull a specific article at full fidelity (text, source URL, publisher, license).
+• get_provision(jurisdiction, law, article) — pull a specific article at full fidelity (text, source URL, publisher, license).
+Also addressable by canonical_ref from an earlier search hit.

-• list_coverage(jurisdiction) — what's available in the fleet for a given country.
+• list_coverage(jurisdiction) — what's available in the fleet for a given country; list_coverage(domain) answers "Using Ansvar: which jurisdictions for NIS2?"-style questions (e.g. domain="cybersecurity").

-Use tools when the answerable unit is one citation: "What does Article 32 of GDPR require?"
-"Has Sweden transposed NIS2 yet?"
-"Show me the case-law on selection criteria under Sweden's LOU" (case-law fan-out is Premium and above).
+Use tools when the answerable unit is one citation: "Using Ansvar: what does Article 32 of GDPR require?"
+"Using Ansvar: has Sweden transposed NIS2 yet?"
+"Using Ansvar: show me the case-law on selection criteria under Sweden's LOU" (reading case law is Premium and above; Solo shows that case law exists).

 Workflows — multi-stage analyses